 Health Insurance Quotes

 Medicare is a federal health insurance program for people age 65 or older, younger people with certain disabilities, and people with end-stage renal disease.
-About 54 million people are enrolled in Medicare in 2014, according to the U.S. Census Bureau.
+About 54 million people were enrolled in Medicare in 2014, according to the U.S. Census Bureau.

 Most Medicare beneficiaries have “original Medicare.”
 This is the traditional fee-for-service arrangement, which means you can go to any health care provider who accepts Medicare.
 You pay a deductible, and then Medicare pays its share of the costs and you pay your share.